Spin-cobordisms, surgeries and fermionic modular bootstrap: Modular bootstrap

 For bosonic theories with $\Z_2$ non-anomalous symmetry, it is known that no bound is expected in either the charged sector $\mathcal{H}^{-Q}_0$ of the untwisted Hilbert space and in the twisted Hilbert space, $\mathcal{H}_{1}$.
 We briefly recall here the main argument of \cite{Lin:2019kpn}.
 By stacking a free compact boson of radius $R$ with a generic non-anomalous CFT uncharged with respect to one of the two non-anomalous $\Z_2$ subgroups of $U(1)_n$ and $U(1)_w$ (symmetries corresponding to the winding and momentum quantum numbers), one can always produce a non-anomalous CFT with $c>1$ and arbitrarily high lightest non-degenerate state on $\mathcal{H}_0^{-Q}$ (and $\mathcal{H}_{1}$) by taking the radius to be arbitrarily large.
 By the same argument, if the uncharged CFT is fermionic, then we see that for $\nu =0\mod8$ there is no bound for both $\mathcal{H}_{\ns 0}^{\pm F -Q}$.

 The next interesting example is given by a free massless Dirac fermion.
 Consider two Majorana fermions with holomorphic sectors ${\psi}_a,\;a=1,2$, described by

-and arrange them as the single complex fermion\footnote{Here $\overline{\Psi}$ will denotes the antiholomorphic counterpart of $\Psi$ that compose the complex Fermion.
+and arrange them as the single complex fermion\footnote{Here $\overline{\Psi}$ will denote the antiholomorphic counterpart of $\Psi$ that composes the complex fermion.
 Instead, we will denoted with $\Psi^*=\psi_1-i\psi_2$ the conjugate field.} $\Psi=\psi_1+i \psi_2$.
 The theory presents the chiral and non-chiral fermionic parities acting as

 By looking at the spin selection rule of the twisted sectors of this theory, one can find that this presents an anomaly $\nu=2$ (see Appendix \ref{app:bootstrap}).

 Unlike before, a priori now there is no natural parameter that can drive the bound for some sectors to infinity.
 However, one has still a sensible procedure to take into account.
 Indeed, note that the system has the more generic global symmetry $U(1)\times \overline{U(1)}$, where each component acts only on one of the sectors, and gauging some diagonal subgroup $\Z_p$ with $p$ odd still preserves the global symmetry $G^f=\Z_2^f\times \Z_2$.
 In fact, there is no mixed anomaly between fermionic parity and $\Z_p$, since $\Hom(\Omega_3^\Spin(B\Z_p),U(1)) \cong H^3(B\Z_p,U(1))$.
 Moreover, by construction $\Psi$ and $\Psi^*$ have opposite charges, so it follows that $\Z_p$ is anomaly-free and can be gauged.